|Address||Avenida de la Hispanidad, Madrid, 28042, Spain|

 Hotel Barajas Plaza

 Hotel Barajas Plaza is a cheap and cheerful option located one metro stop from the airport.
-It offers free Wi-Fi, 24-hour reception, continental breakfast and sun terrace.
+It offers free Wi-Fi, a 24-hour reception, continental breakfast and a sun terrace.
 The hotel is approximately 15 minutes from downtown Madrid and even closer to the IFEMA exhibition centre.

 Barajas, Calle Camarillas 5-7